- What are they?

 Reduced server loadBy moving the generation of your charts away from the server and on to the client (ie each individual browser) it takes away a significant chunk of processing from your server.
 So instead of making potentially thousands of charts your server makes none and the browser handles their creation.

 SecureBecause the charts are made inside the browser (using integral parts of it) they inherit all of its security features.
 This includes Chromes sandbox model so they are extremely safe to use.
 Also, as a result of being Open Source software the feedback includes people submitting bug reports.
 These can then be quickly fixed and the software just gets better!

 Excellent supportSupport is both fast and free.
 Many people have praised the support for being quick to respond and knowledgable.

-Maturity of the libraryRGraph was started in 2008 and as a result is very mature and the techniques for drawing on canvas have been honed to give the easiest, most painless and quickest way to get your charts up and running.
-The techniques used to integrate with canvas have been optimised for speed and this can be seen in the rendering times - which can be measured in milliseconds.
+Maturity of the libraryRGraph was started in 2008 and as a result is very mature and the techniques for drawing the charts have been honed to give the easiest, most painless and quickest way to get your charts up and running.
+The techniques used to integrate with the drawing surfaces have been optimised for speed and this can be seen in the rendering times - which can be measured in milliseconds.

 That isn't to say that you can ignore the issue completely.
 Accessibility of websites is becoming more and more of an issue, particularly where disability access is needed.
 Some countries have even legislated or are in the process of legislating that government websites and the services that they provide have to be accessible by all concerned.
-Thus you can use the canvas fallback content to provide a alternative version of the data represented.
+Thus, in the case of canvas, you can use the fallback content to provide an alternative version of the data represented.
+In the case of SVG, screen-readers may be able to access the contents of your chart because of it having a DOM like nature.
 Providing good quality titles for your charts will also help people to understand the data that is being represented.